Curry scores 30 after career night, Warriors beat Kings

 Kelly Oubre Jr. took some pressure off Curry on the perimeter by knocking down four 3-pointers on the way to 18 points.
 Draymond Green and Andrew Wiggins dished out five assists apiece as the Warriors totaled an NBA season-high 41.

-Golden State jumped to a 19-7 lead and the Kings called a timeout after Curry’s first 3 of the night at the 5:24 mark in the opening quarter.
+Golden State jumped to a 19-7 lead and the Kings called a timeout after Curry’s first 3 of the night at the 5:24 mark in the initial quarter.

-With Green back and healthy playing his third game this season, the Warriors again showed more effort and energy on the defensive end as they did Sunday to split a two-game home set against Portland.
+Golden State again showed more effort and energy on the defensive end as it did Sunday to split a two-game home set against Portland.

-”That’s got to be the identity of this group,” Green said. ”As we continue to figure each other out offensively, figure out where shots are coming from, the one thing we can be consistent on is our energy and effort on the defensive end.”

 Sacramento’s Harrison Barnes had 18 points and nine rebounds against his former team, and De’Aaron Fox added 18 points and seven assists.

-The Kings, coached by former Warriors top assistant and Kerr close friend Luke Walton, dropped their third straight.
-They were coming off consecutive losses at Houston.
+The Kings, coached by former Warriors top assistant and Steve Kerr close friend Luke Walton, dropped their third straight.
+They were coming off back-to-back losses at Houston.

-”Well that was a frustrating one, clearly,” Walton said. ”We looked like the team that played on a back-to-back instead of them.”

 STOPPING STEPH